opendatasoft/ods-documentation/source/sourcing_and_processing_data/harvesters/junar.rst

 :orphan: true

-Ckan harvester
+Junar harvester
 ==============
-Get the dataset from an CKAN portal
+Get the dataset from a Junar portal
 Parameters
 ----------